ArchCapital-ISBE/archcapital.io/README.md

 # archcapital.io

 The landing page for Arch Capital.
-We are a proud member group of Northwestern's Institute for Student Business Education (ISBE).
+We are a proud member of Northwestern's Institute for Student Business Education (ISBE).

 ## License